evanstoddard/evanstoddard.github.io/_posts/2022-05-24-handspring-part-0.md

 ## What's Next?

-This is a project that will certainly stretch my capabilities in firmware, embedded software, and oard bringup.
+This is a project that will certainly stretch my capabilities in firmware, embedded software, and board bringup.
 As evident by the "Part 0" portion of the title, this will be a multi-part series.
-We'll hopefully gain in intimated understading of the Visor hardware and operating system.
+We'll hopefully gain in intimate understading of the Visor hardware and operating system.
 Hopefully, we'll learn new skills along the way and gain a greater appreciation for the small team of engineers that worked on this great device.

 I'm excited to go on this journey and hopefully bring you along with me!

 *- Evan*

 ## Links to Articles in this Series

+- <a href="https://evanstoddard.github.io/2022/05/23/handspring-part-0.html">Modern Handspring VisorPhone - Part 0</a>